Venafi/kubernetes-demos/projects/ven01/README.md

 - The `ConfigMap` that holds the Venafi server trust anchor is created
 - Couple of helm values file from `templates/helm` directory is staged in `artifacts` directory

-**NOTE** A image pull registry secret valid for a short period (30 days) is available for you.
-If TFS allows access only to specific OCI registries, all Venafi container images will need to be pulled and mirrored in TFS registry.
-This section assumes TFS has the ability to pull container images from Venafi's private OCI registry.
+**NOTE** Make sure you have a valid image pull registry secret.
+If you are unable to pull images directly from Venafi's OCI registry, all Venafi container images will need to be pulled and mirrored in your artifactory/registry.
+This section assumes you have the ability to pull container images from Venafi's private OCI registry.
 Mirroring images is common and something we expect will happen for your production setups.
-You will have the ability to create your own Venafi registry secret and manage it.

 Run
 ```